nhtua/greencam/README.md

 7. Close the dialog of filters. **Congrats!** You have your new webcam with background removed.

 ## Development
-It is a hack I did in one night.
-But might be some errors, or incompatible problems will happens in your machine.
+It is a hack I did at the midnight, then some errors or incompatible problems will happens in your machine.
 Also, there are a lot of features that may be included in next version of GreenCam, like:
 - Custom parameters/algorithm to have smoother, better shapes
 - Custom background color, video
 - Add an editor that can run in browser to test customized parameters and generate a link to run in OBS